mnwelcome/mn-lgbt-transplants-dev/resources.md

 # Community and Support Resources

-To suggest a resource to add to this page please fill out the form at the bottom of the page.
+To suggest a resource to add to this page please fill out the form at the bottom.

 ## Moving